andgineer/allure-report/README.md

 A GitHub Action that generates a visually stunning Allure test report.

+The report also show history of previous tests results with links to them.

 ## Usage

-After usual checkout of your project you should checkout github pages where we are publishing the Allure report.
+### Checkout reports history

+This is optional but useful part.

+We can skip it if we don't need to keep the history of the reports and do not want to show the history of individual tests in the Allure report.

-If your github pages are in default `gh-pages` branch, to checkout them to folder `gh-pages` use:
+If your github pages are in default `gh-pages` branch, to checkout them to folder `gh-pages-dir` use:

 ```yaml
     - name: Checkout github pages with previous Allure reports